 ATTENTION: Eligibility criteria for an “Expedited” interview appointment can vary by country and the specific Embassy/Consulate [example].
 To determine eligibility, students are strongly advised to visit the DOS ‘US Travel Docs’ website.

-– If a request for an “Expedited” interview appointment is denied, the student will lose the eligibility for a second request during the visa sticker/stamp application process.
+– If a request for an “Expedited” interview appointment is denied, the student will lose the eligibility to make a second request during the visa sticker/stamp application process.

 – Inadequate planning, missing a booked flight, or other travel-related issues are not considered valid reasons for requesting an “Expedited” interview appointment.

-**NOTE: “Emergency” interview appointments are NOT available for student visa sticker/stamp applications.
-These interviews are exclusively for relatives of U.S. Citizens/U.S. Permanent Residents or for humanitarian entry into the U.S. (e.g., medical treatment).
+**IMPORTANT: “Emergency” interview appointments are NOT available for student visa sticker/stamp applications.
+These interviews are exclusively for relatives of U.S. Citizens/U.S. Permanent Residents or humanitarian entry into the U.S. (e.g., medical treatment).

 ATTENDING VISA INTERVIEW APPOINTMENT

-A U.S. consular officer will interview the student to determine the student’s qualifications and eligibility for a U.S. entry visa sticker/stamp, ensuring that the student meets the necessary criteria according to U.S. law (*not required for citizens of Canada and Bermuda).
+A U.S. consular officer will interview the student to determine their qualifications and eligibility for a U.S. entry visa sticker/stamp, ensuring that the student meets the necessary criteria according to U.S. law (*not required for citizens of Canada and Bermuda).

-ATTENTION: Issuance of a U.S. visa sticker/stamp is at the discretion of a U.S. consular officer, who is mandated to conduct comprehensive security checks.
-The ISO/MIT does not have the ability to guarantee approval or expedite this process due to U.S. national security measures.
+ATTENTION: The issuance of a U.S. visa sticker/stamp is at the discretion of a U.S. consular officer, who is mandated to conduct comprehensive security checks.
+Due to U.S. national security measures, the ISO/MIT does not have the ability to guarantee approval or expedite this process.

-- As part of the application process, digital fingerprint scans, ink-free, are typically taken during the interview, though practices may vary by the U.S. Embassy/Consulate location.
+- As part of the application process, digital fingerprint scans, which are typically ink-free, are taken during the interview.
+However, practices may vary by U.S. Embassy/Consulate location.

-IMPORTANT: Students should bring an extensive array of documentation to an interview [see the ‘Documentation Required for Visa Application & Interview’ section above], it’s advisable to only present the specific documents and/or information requested by the consular officer Students should keep all responses succinct and to the point, avoiding unnecessary elaboration.
+IMPORTANT: Students should bring an extensive array of documentation to an interview [see the ‘Documentation Required for Visa Application & Interview’ section above].
+It’s advisable to only present the specific documentation and/or information requested by the consular officer.
+Students should keep all responses brief and concise, avoiding unnecessary elaboration.

 Administrative Processing

-Students who experience delays or undergo “Administrative Processing (221g)” are advised to maintain collaboration with the U.S. Embassy/Consulate and ensure ongoing communication with the ISO and their respective MIT department.
-Additionally, students should update this information by logging into their iMIT Portal account (through “Full Client Services for Students”) and navigating to the “Admission” section in the left sidebar menu, select “Visa Interview & Approval”, and complete the e-Forms.
+Students who experience delays or undergo “Administrative Processing (221g)” are advised to maintain collaboration with the U.S. Embassy/Consulate and ensure ongoing communication with the ISO and their respective MIT academic department.
+Additionally, students should update this information by logging into their iMIT Portal account (through “Full Client Services for Students”) and navigating to the “Admission” section in the left sidebar menu, selecting “Visa Interview & Approval” and completing the e-Forms.
 This process enables the ISO to access current data on students and their visa sticker/stamp processing times, aiding us in assisting other students who inquire about visa wait and processing times.

 What is “Administrative Processing”